 Is solicitation permitted by the Municipality of Penn Hills?
 If so, is a permit required and are there fees involved?

-Solicitation is permitted within the municipality; however a permit must be obtained.
-Non-profit organizations are exempt from permit requirements, but must have proof of such status.
-Each solicitor must provide a background check clearance to obtain a permit.
+Solicitation is permitted within the municipality; however, a permit must be obtained.
+Non-profit organizations are exempt from permit requirements but must have proof of such status.
+Each solicitor must provide a background check clearance to get a permit.

-Please visit our Documents and Forms page for a downloadable version of the application for a solicitation permit, or you may visit the Records Department during their normal hours of operation for a copy.
-For more information on solicitation guidelines and fees associated with obtaining permits, please view our solicitation information doucment.
+Please visit our Documents and Forms page for a downloadable version of the application for a solicitation permit, or you may visit the Records Department during their regular hours of operation for a copy.
+For more information on solicitation guidelines and fees associated with obtaining permits, please view our solicitation information document.